 Another great benefit of coconut cream on skin is that it contains 17–18 amino acids and of which, 10 of them are essential since our body cannot make them.
 They are histidine, arginine, leucine, isoleucine, lysine, methionine, phenylalanine, valine, threonine and tryptophan.

 We need these amino acids (together with the standard ones such as tyrosine, alanine, glycine and proline etc) to help us build and repair cells and tissues timely and effectively to minimize the damaging effect of free radicals and germs on our skin.

 Though coconut cream may not carry them in large quantity, it does provide a good supplementary source of these essential and standard amino acids as the building blocks of proteins for our skin.

-Next time after a sweaty workout, try sucking a popsicle made of pure coconut cream.
+Next time after a sweaty workout, try sucking a popsicle or licking ice cream made of pure coconut cream.
 I did that before and it does pretty well in replenishing the loss of water and electrolytes through sweating.

 In other words, you probably don't need isotonic drinks at all as long as you have enough coconut cream in your food.
 But for a better hydration, coconut water is better since it contains a lot more sodium and potassium.

 Note: Do not take in cold stuff immediately after workout or your blood vessels may suddenly constrict and upset the normal blood flow.
 Take it only when your body has cooled down, like after 30 mins or so.